CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-4.md

 Let's go ahead and deploy something to our Logic App!
 You may recall that we have a couple of options for deploying to a Logic App.
 Either deploying a code-based approach or deploying a Docker container image.

-We'll walk through both options below.
+We'll walkthrough both options below.

 ### Deploying code representing a Logic App Workflow to a Logic App in an App Service Kubernetes Environment